 Philip.
 C. Ralph, CD

-Phil currently serves as the National Program Director of Wounded Warriors Canada and has served in various capacities with the charity since its founding in 2006, including serving as Chair for two years.
+Phil currently serves as the Director of Health Services for Wounded Warriors Canada and has served in various capacities with the charity since its founding in 2006, including serving as Chair for two years.
 As Program Director he oversees the implementation of a robust and exciting slate of transformative programming benefiting Veterans, First Responders and their Families.

 Padre Ralph has served as Directing Staff at the Canadian Force Chaplains School and Centre located within CFB Borden on several different occasions.
 He has also served as the Senior Chaplain at Blackdown Cadet Training Centre for eight summers supervising his staff as they cared for a Camp of 3,000 personnel including up to 2,500 young people.

-In his civilian capacity, Padre Ralph serves a busy suburban congregation as the Senior Pastor of Ajax Baptist Church.
+Phil brings a wealth of experience that inform his current role from both his civilian and Military roles.
 He holds a Bachelor of Theology degree from Ontario Bible College and a Master of Divinity degree from Ontario Theological Seminary.